-SONAR SETTINGS is the third sub-menu, and it has the following features that may be adjusted:
+SONAR SETTINGS is the first sub-menu, and it has the following features that may be adjusted:

-SENSITIVITY - This adjusts the sensitivity.
-This is described in the Control Panel section above RANGE - Select range in the same manner as described above ZOOM DEPTH- Here is where you set the upper range of the zoom window.
+J J SENSITIVITY This adjusts the sensitivity.
+This is described in the Control Panel section above RANGE Select range in the same manner as described above ZOOM DEPTH Here is where you set the upper range of the zoom window.
 This can also be done by using the ZOOM button as described above.
 The actual size of the zoom window is adjusted in the "Zoom Window" field.
-ZOOM WINDOW- Here is where you determine the size of the Zoom Window.
+ZOOM WINDOW Here is where you determine the size of the Zoom Window.
 Go to the "Zoom" section of the manual for more specific information.
-IR - Interference Rejection can be adjusted here, as well as by using the Control Panel button.
+IR Interference Rejection can be adjusted here, as well as by using the Control Panel button.
 See above for more info.
-TARGET ADJUST - Target Adjust can be adjusted here, as well as by using the Control Panel button.
+TARGET ADJUST Target Adjust can be adjusted here, as well as by using the Control Panel button.
 See above for more info.
-CONE ANGLE - Cone Angle [and Sonar Footprint] can be adjusted here, as well as by using the Control Panel button.
+CONE ANGLE Cone Angle [and Sonar Footprint] can be adjusted here, as well as by using the Control Panel button.
 See above for more info.
-SONAR MODE - Choose between "ice fishing" and "open water" mode here. water mode may be beneficial while ice fishing, and vice versa.
-An example: If you are ice fishing in water that is 10 feet deep or less you may find that the unit works better in open water mode MAX PING RATE - Adjusting this setting will increase the response time of signals from your transducer to the screen.
+SONAR MODE Choose between "ice fishing" and "open water" mode here.
+NOTE-when ice fishing in shallow water [10' or less], you may have better performance if you select "open water mode" MAX PING RATE Adjusting this setting will increase the response time of signals from your transducer to the screen.
 If fishing shallow water (less than 20 feet) use the lower settings.
 Likewise, you will see better performance with the higher settings in deeper water.
-CHART ENHANCE - Open water anglers in particular will find it very helpful for locating bottom- hugging fish.
-The chart enhance draws a fine yellow line on the bottom, this makes it easier to differentiate between a fish and a high spot on the bottom.
-Increasing the setting will "pull" the yellow line farther off the bottom.
-The
+TRANSDUCER OFFSET This will allow you to have true a depth measurement, no matter how far below the water line you have your transducer.
+If you have your transducer 8 inches below the water line, but want a true depth reading, select "Transducer Offset", and use the DOWN button to highlight 8 inches.
+You will notice your sonar signals will shift to reflect this offset.
+This function is particularly useful if using your Digital Sonar on a boat, where you will have your ducer [open water "Universal Ducer" sold separately] mounted well below the waterline somewhere on your boat.